-One of the great things about having Nigerian Dwarf goats is the wonderful tasting milk they produce, and one of the advantages of the breed is that they can be bred year around (unlike standard breeds) so that kidding can be staggered to keep the milk supply constant.
+One of the great things about having Nigerian Dwarf goats (see 5 Reasons You Should Choose Nigerian Dwarf Goats For Milk for more) is the wonderful tasting milk they produce.
+And one of the advantages of the breed is that they can be bred year-round (unlike standard breeds) so that kidding can be staggered to keep the milk supply constant.

 It’s not a good idea to mix Nigerian milk too long though, one morning we mixed a little too long and had whipped cream for cereal rather than milk (still very good!).

 What Milk Should You Freeze for Long Term Storage?